Biosimilar medicines are a type of biological medicine that offer the NHS opportunities to deliver better value for certain conditions

 Approval process

-• The manufacturer must demonstrate through a clinical trial that the biosimilar has no clinically meaningful differences in safety and efficacy from the reference medicine.
+• a confirmatory pharmacokinetic (PK) trial must demonstrate equivalence to the RP, with no clinically meaningful differences in safety and efficacy

-• The range of variability allowed for a biosimilar is within defined and controlled limits (a degree of variability is also allowed between batches of the reference medicine).
+• the range of variability allowed for a biosimilar is within defined and controlled limits (a degree of variability is also allowed between batches of the RP)

 Extrapolation of approved indications